Questions and Honest Answers

 Be aware that high-performance and luxury cars can cost more to maintain.
 The tyres, brakes, insurance, fuel etc can double in cost.
 I once bought a very economical car and changed it within a year due to boredom – so picking the right vehicle is important.

-When viewing a car
+When Viewing a Car

 Look where the car has been parked for oil leaks.
 Or pop your head under the car and have a look.
 Oil leaks are not always covered and can be a pain to fix.
 Try to watch the car start from cold, listen for strange rattles and look for a large puff of smoke.